Transform our Parkways

 Increase where and when liquor is allowed

-As Commissioner, I will move to increase the number of events run by the Park Board, and on park land where open liquor is allowed.
+As your Commissioner, I moved to increase the number of events run by the Park Board, and on park land where open liquor is allowed.
+Even working to win a legislative victory related to this issue.